JThomas404/SQL-Maintenance-Plan-Project/issues.md

 Manual deletion of redundant **.dmp** files and other unnecessary data was performed to free up space and allow backups to run.

 ### 2. **Implementation of SQL Maintenance Plan**
-A SQL Maintenance Plan was set up to automatically delete backups older than 1 day, ensuring that old data does not accumulate and consume unnecessary space.
+A SQL Maintenance Plan was set up to automatically delete backups older than 24 hours, ensuring that old data does not accumulate and consume unnecessary space.

 ### 3. **Storage Configuration Changes**
 A recommendation was made to move backups off the C: drive to separate drives (D: and E:) to improve storage management and prevent disk contention between SQL Server data and backups.